Amazon Prime Day 2019: When is it, what's coming and how can I get the best deals?

-Get ready for Prime time -- by which I mean Amazon Prime Day, of course, the "Christmas in July" sale that began as an anniversary celebration and is now an annual shopping event.
+Get ready for Amazon Prime Day 2019.
+The megaretailer's "Christmas in July" sale began as an anniversary celebration and is now an annual shopping event.

-It'll probably be a few more weeks before Amazon announces the exact dates for Prime Day 2019, which will again offer site-wide discounts on par with Black Friday, but we already have some intel based on the patterns of the past few Prime Days:
+It'll probably be a few more weeks before Amazon announces the exact dates for Prime Day 2019.
+(Last year, it was announced on July 2.)
+But rest assured, Prime Day will again offer site-wide discounts on par with Black Friday.
+Based on the past few years, here's what we can expect:

 - Prime Day 2019 will almost certainly happen in mid-July.